MikeDC93/configure-ad/README.md

   Step 5.
-Joinging client 1 to the domain
+Joining client 1 to the domain

  -In azure go to Client-1 and set the DNS settings to DC-1 private address then restart Client-1
   <p><img src="https://i.imgur.com/8RnXYZl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/><<p>